-Four Army personnel killed in gunfight with militants in Jammu and Kashmir's Doda: Report
+Four Army personnel killed in gunfight with militants in Jammu and Kashmir's Doda

 This is the third major attack on security forces in the Jammu division of the Union territory this month.

-Four Indian Army personnel, including a Major-rank officer, were killed in a gunfight with militants on Monday in Desa forest of Jammu and Kashmir’s Doda district, reported The Indian Express.
+Four Indian Army personnel were killed in a gunfight with militants on Monday in Desa forest of Jammu and Kashmir’s Doda district, reported The Indian Express.

 At least five personnel had sustained bullet injuries while pursuing the militants into the forest, the newspaper reported, citing unidentified sources.
 The militants fled after the gunfight.